Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 Electrical components: The control board, motor systems (other than the primary roller motor), heat elements, and airbag pumps.
 Coverage here typically runs 2-3 years.
 Electrical failures in years 3-5 are the most common expensive repair scenario.

 Labor: The cost of technician time and travel to diagnose and repair.
-Some manufacturers separate this from parts coverage, which creates situations where the parts are covered but you pay $150-$300 in labor to install them.
+Some manufacturers separate this from parts coverage, which creates situations where the parts are covered but you pay a few hundred dollars in labor to install them.
 Confirm whether labor is included or separate.

 Upholstery: The seat covering, armrests, and footrest material.
 Most warranties cover upholstery defects for 1-2 years but do not cover normal wear.
 Understanding what constitutes "normal wear" versus a defect is important for buyers who use chairs daily.